 Since moving from rescue therapy to azathioprine, I have got better and better, and been flare-up free now for over a year.

 These medicines don’t work for everyone.
-Research suggests that for around 4 in 10 people azathioprine or mercaptopurine will be effective.
-Your IBD team will talk to you about the other options available if this is not the case for you.
+Your IBD team will talk to you about other options available if this is the case for you.

-Azathioprine and mercaptopurine can help maintain remission in active Crohn’s Disease, and reduce the need to use steroids.
+Azathioprine and mercaptopurine can help maintain remission in active Crohn’s, and reduce the need to use steroids.
 Some studies have suggested these medicines may also prevent flare-ups for people with Crohn’s after surgery.

 Azathioprine and mercaptopurine are immunosuppressants.
 The immune system is important for fighting infections, but sometimes cells in the immune system attack the body’s own tissues and trigger inflammation like that in Crohn’s and Colitis.